imagekitio/docs-keep-a-changelog/sample-projects/embeddable-media-library-widget/README.md

 #### Parameters

-* **options -** Configuration options that are applied to the Media library widget instance.
+* **config -** Configuration options that are applied to the Media library widget instance.
 * **callback -** This function is called after the user clicks "Insert" button in the Media library.
 The callback receives a JSON payload of the selected images.

 {% hint style="info" %}